-Double demerits NSW are imposed for certain traffic offences during holiday periods and other times of the year.
+Did you know that certain traffic offences have double demerits NSW?
+Well, that’s because the government aims to provide a heavier penalty for traffic offences during during holiday periods and other times of the year.
 Why?
-During these holidays and other times of the year, there are more people travelling outside their homes including local Australians or visitors.
-Double demerits apply to the following offences:
+During these holidays and other times of the year, there are more people traveling outside their homes, whether locals or visitors.

 - Speeding